 Ease of Use

-While its ease of use is one of its standout features, it has a few other hidden treats as well.
-S.A.M.E.
-Weather alerts, TrunkTracker V, and the ability to receive coverage in the USA and Canada makes this an excellent scanner regardless of your skill level.
+While its ease of use is one of HomePatrol-2 ‘s standout capabilities, it has a few other hidden treats as well.
+S.A.M.E. alerts, TrunkTracker V, and the ability to receive coverage in the USA and Canada makes this an excellent scanner from HomePatrol regardless of your skill level.

-The recordings reflect the unit information metadata and the recordings that reflect the traffic channel on screen.
+The recordings reflect the unit information metadata and the recordings that reflect the traffic on-screen on this HomePatrol scanner.

-One consumer noted that the scanner does not detect encrypted radio transmissions.
+One consumer noted that the HomePatrol scanner does not identify encrypted radio transmission.
 Some of the communication channels are encrypted, not all of them.
-Just because a channel is on the radio reference database doesn’t mean you’ll be able to access to it.
+Just because a channel is on the radio reference database doesn’t mean you’ll be able to get info from it.

 - Easy to use